Vision for Learning

-Here at St Thomas’ we are committed to providing an evolving learning environment where every young man has the opportunity to succeed.
+Here at St Thomas’, we are committed to providing an evolving learning environment where every young man has the opportunity to succeed.
 The key to achieving this outcome is to provide learning that is relevant to the individual and provides personal learning challenges.
 Our vision for our teachers is to teach the individual student, not the class.

 In 2018 we introduced a newly designed way of delivering the curriculum, based on extensive research, that we believed was relevant to our community and our young men.
 Our aim was;

-to deconstruct existing structures and routines to re-create a 21st century curriculum (with a specific focus on engagement and student agency).
+to deconstruct existing structures and routines to re-create a 21st-century curriculum (with a specific focus on engagement and student agency).

 We had identified that a lot of learning was driven by external factors, especially for students sitting NCEA qualifications (credit counting).
 We wanted our boys to learn purely for the love of learning (intrinsically motivated).
-In order to do this, we re-created a new integrated curriculum providing our young men more relevant context and opportunities.
+In order to do this, we re-created a new integrated curriculum providing our young men with more relevant context and opportunities.
 There were also a number of other factors influencing our vision to evolve our practice and learning.

 Our Junior curriculum is based around our core values of the school.
-Each class will focus on underlying questions that look to explore, advocate and demonstrate these key values.
+Each class will focus on underlying questions that look to explore, advocate, and demonstrate these key values.

 St Thomas’ Learning Process